Earn a variable rate of 0.45% Gross/AER variable on balances of £1 or more

 How to withdraw

-Payment to a TSB current or savings account in your name
+Transfer to a TSB current or savings account held in your name

-Accounts can be opened in sole or joint names
+Accounts can be held in sole or joint names

 Interest is paid gross (without taking off tax)